Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/021_Youre ahead of 97 of Game Devs if.md

+---
+title: "Youre ahead of 97 of Game Devs if"
+---

 # You’re ahead of 97% of Game Devs if

 You’re already ahead of 97% of game devs if you do this: